 For quick reference, this table provides a summary of the transportation options and how each ranks on the import travel criteria: time, convenience, comfort, cost, and the level of Chinese skills required.

 |Time||2 – 2.5 hrs||1h 15 – 2 hrs

 |Comfort||Low To Moderate||Highest||Lowest||High|

 |Preferably Yes||No||Definitely Yes||Definitely Yes|

-*Note: 1.
-English is not common, even in large cities like Shanghai.
-If you do not speak or understand Mandarin Chinese, using the bus or train can be more challenging and time-consuming.
-Taxi drivers also do not speak English, so communicating a destination out of Shanghai, and negotiating rates can be also a much higher challenge if you do not speak Chinese.
+- English is not common, even in large cities like Shanghai.
+If you don’t speak or understand Mandarin Chinese, using the bus or train can be more challenging and time-consuming.
+Taxi drivers also don’t speak English, so communicating a destination out of Shanghai and negotiating rates can be a challenge.

 - Time: 2 – 2.5 hrs (for first-time travelers), 1.5 – 2 hrs (for experienced travelers)